Mining

 • Assigning the ship to a station and letting station manager control it

-Mining requires that at least one Resource Probe be deployed in the sector.
+Mining is best started after at least one Resource Probe be deployed in the sector.
 Using several probes can help the miner/station-manager find the best mining spots, but it’s not necessary to cover the entire sector.

 You can find resources in two ways: